Occitanie: a region rich in history, culture and natural beauty.

 Fanjeaux

-Fanjeaux is a medieval village perched on a hilltop with cobbled streets, ancient churches and magnificent surrounding landscapes.
+Fanjeaux is a medieval village perched on a hilltop with winding streets, ancient churches and magnificent surrounding landscapes.
 It’s also the birthplace of Saint Dominic, the founder of the Dominican Order.
 Fanjeaux hosts a fantastic art exhibition in summer.

 Carcassonne